apnadkarni/tcl-cffi/BUILD.md

 ### Building on Unix using `libffi` back end

 The first step is to install the `libffi` libraries.
 Most Unix systems will provide this through the package manager as either `libffi` or `libffi-dev`.
-For example, on Ubuntu, it may be installed as
+In addition, depending on how your Tcl installation was built, you may also need to install `libtommath`.
+For example, on Ubuntu, these may be installed as

 ```
 sudo apt install libffi-dev
+sudo apt install libtommath-dev
 ```

 If not available with the package manager, download sources from